FactoryXCode/MfPack/MfPack/Samples/MfCustomMFT/Sample 1/README.md

 # MfCustomMFT

+Version: 4.0.0

+NOTES:

+* This release is updated for compiler version 17 up to 35.
+* SDK version: 10.0.28000.2705 (Win 11)
+* Requires Windows 10 or later.
+* Minimum supported MfPack version: 4.0.0

 `MfCustomMFT` is a beginner-oriented custom Media Foundation Transform sample.
 It implements a synchronous video effect that converts an RGB32 frame to grayscale.